Let's Talk

 I do this work specifically with women because I grew up watching my mother live with a difficult man for 54 years.
 She spent most of those years giving up pieces of herself to keep the marriage going, and I watched what that cost her.

-I'm also not here to help you figure out what's wrong with him.
-That's a dead end.
 I'm here to help you figure out what you actually want, why you've been settling for less, and what it would take to create the life you want.

 My approach isn't therapy and it isn't advice.
 It's a process of learning to understand your own emotional landscape, why you feel what you feel, what those feelings are protecting, and how to stop being run by them.

-Most clients come in thinking the problem is their relationship.
-What they find is that the real work is with themselves.
-Not in a blame-yourself way.
-In a this-is-actually-where-your-power-is way.
+Most clients come in thinking the problem is their relationship, but what they find is that the real work is with themselves, not in a blame-yourself way, but in a this-is-actually-where-your-power-is way.
+I'll help you build an honest relationship with yourself, so you can trust your own choices.